Phaldut Sharma

+Early life

+Sharma was born in the UK to Guyanese Hindu parents, whose ancestors came from Uttar Pradesh.

 Career

 Television and film

 Sharma played Vinnay Ramdas in Casualty and then Damon Lynch in 2011, Rajiv in comedy-drama Roger Roger and Paul in Meet the Magoons.
 He has also appeared in episodes of Life on Mars, Dalziel and Pascoe and the BBC daytime series Doctors. also appeared in one episode of Ultimate Force Series 4 Episode 3 "the dividing line".

 Sharma was in the first episode of the UK comedy The Office, playing Sanj, and was Stacey Shipman's (Joanna Page) ex-fiancé, Achmed, in Gavin & Stacey.
 In 2009, Sharma appeared as Hindu nationalist Harish Dhillon in an episode of Spooks.
 In 2012, Sharma was cast in EastEnders as Masood Ahmed's (Nitin Ganatra) brother AJ, a regular character.
 He left the soap opera in 2014.
 He also appeared in episode six of Hunted.

+In 2013, Sharma garnered notable attention from South Asian outlets for a small role in the 2013 science fiction move Gravity, where he chose to sing a short portion of the popular Hindi song Mera Joota Hai Japani.

-In 2015, Sharma released I Gotta Be Me - a ten-part web comedy in which he plays Paul Shah - a semi-autobiographical character based on his experience as a Sammy Davis Junior tribute act.
+In 2015, Sharma released 'I Gotta Be Me' - a ten-part web comedy in which he plays Paul Shah - a semi-autobiographical character based on his experience as a Sammy Davis Junior tribute act.
 He also appeared as Leigh in episodes four and five of Cucumber.
 In 2019, he appeared as Tom, the father of Sophie who befriends the titular character in season 1 of Hanna.

 In 2021, Sharma appeared as DCI Ram Sidhu in the fourth series of ITV drama Unforgotten.
+In 2023 he filmed the BBC television feature Men Up, about the first clinical trials for the drug Viagra that took place in Swansea in 1994.
+He plays Peetham "Pete" Shah.

+In early 2025 he appeared in the sixth series of Unforgotten, reprising the role of Ram Sidhu.